 There are a few different ways that this level of interest in shorting HomeStreet shares can be evaluated.

-Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against HomeStreet.
+A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against HomeStreet.

 Find out more about how you can short HomeStreet stock.

 Recently HomeStreet has paid out, on average, around 16.29% of net profits as dividends.
 That has enabled analysts to estimate a "forward annual dividend yield" of 2.64% of the current stock value.
 This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), HomeStreet shareholders could enjoy a 2.64% return on their shares, in the form of dividend payments.
 In HomeStreet's case, that would currently equate to about $0.7 per share.

 While HomeStreet's payout ratio might seem low, this can signify that HomeStreet is investing more in its future growth.